Global-Chem/global-chem/academic/paper.md

 ### Legal

 Legal research was performed in the implementation of Global-Chem and serve as precedence for future packages to follow the same legal infrastructure.
-Global-Chem was filed under the "Mozilla Public License 2.0" namely for the purpose that if a company uses the Global-Chem in any commercial software must defend the code contributors should any lawsuits or damages arise regarding that software.
+Global-Chem was filed under the "Mozilla Public License 2.0" namely for the purpose that if a company uses the Global-Chem in any commercial software must defend the code contributors should any lawsuits or damages arise regarding that software (94).
 This helps validate and form a legal bridge between academia and industry.
 Global-Chem does not grant trademark or copyright rights.
 Global-Chem, the graph network, has no other dependencies and is a self-contained code.
-However, the extensions for functionality do have dependencies of roughly
-106 open source licenses and 1106 dependecies of a depth of to 5.
+However, the extensions for functionality do have dependencies of roughly 106 open source licenses and 1106 dependecies of a depth of to 5.
 To manage legal at scale we used free open source software academia, FOSSA, to perform dependency search.

 ### Compliance

-Global-Chem follows the same principles outlined in part 11 of Title 21 of the Code of Federal Regulations; Electronic Records, Electronic Signatures (21 CFR Part 11) guidance documentation.
-Since there are no formal guidelines for how open source software should be handled, we attempt at completing requirements.
+Global-Chem follows the same principles outlined in part 11 of Title 21 of the Code of Federal Regulations; Electronic Records, Electronic Signatures (21 CFR Part 11) guidance documentation (95).
+Since there are no formal guidelines for how open source software should be handled, we attempt at completing requirements (96).
 The Federal Drug and Administration (FDA) considers part 11 to be applicable to the following criteria of electronic records and, using our software architecture, we show how Global-Chem accomplishes each component:

 Plausabilitiy: Global-Chem was built on data that was abstracted from books and papers using reading and redrawing.
 It adds a component of IUPAC/SMILES/SMARTS strings to store it electronically which give it's data it's unique component.
 The records are open sourced and appropiately version controlled by maintainers of the repository and open source community feedback.
 Global-Chem's purposes are still unknown as it enters open source deployment.
 We have built extended functions that live in a seperate package Global-Chem-Extensions that do depend on Global-Chem.
 Since each version is packaged appropiately, if reliance on a version is a need then it's software is available on Github and PyPi.
 A Standard Operating Procedure (SOP) can be filed submitted from the extensions utility documentation maintained on Gitbook.